I have never met anyone who desired to fail in reaching their goals.

-Make your goal something solid.
-Things like, be able to do 1000 push-ups in a day, OR run a marathon, are much better indicators of health.
+Things like doing 1000 push-ups in a day, or running a marathon, are much better health indicators.

 She bought the dress and hung it on the outside of her closet.
-That was a very focused goal.

 I am focused every year on finding time to exercise and the motivation to push the fudge away.

 If you cannot answer that question, then you need to establish some focus.

 2. Lack of Understanding

-Many fail because they don’t really understand what reaching goals entails.
-Most will over-estimate their own abilities and underestimate the difficulties that they will face.
+Most will overestimate their own abilities and underestimate the difficulties that they will face.

-In today’s information-centered world, there is NO excuse not to fully understand what it will take to accomplish anything of value.
+In today’s information-centered world, there is no excuse not to fully understand what it will take to accomplish anything of value.

-Learn all you can and then determine if you are really ready to pay the price for your success.
+Learn all you can and then determine if you are ready to pay the price for your success.

 Part of our understanding must include them, as you will need them to help you push through the dark times.

 3. Lack of Planning

 Write that goal down and then think through the steps it will take for you to accomplish it.

 Have a plan in place for what you will do when you want to quit.

-Someone who wants to drop 20 pounds might want to have a plan in place for holidays and other food-centered events.
+Someone wanting to drop 20 pounds might want to have a plan for holidays and other food-centered events.

 How does your plan work when you are on vacation or on a business trip?

 4. Lack of Discipline

 Often, this will be a joy, sometimes, it will be a struggle.

 Keep your heart and mind focused on the goal and push through the negativity.

 Create certain rituals that will train your brain on how to think.

-If you create this habit, your brain will begin to actively partner with you to force you to run, so that you can get to the coffee portion of your day.
+If you create this habit, your brain will partner with you to force you to run so that you can get to the coffee portion of your day.

-Rituals are a powerful tool to help discipline you but they take time to establish.
+Rituals are a powerful tool to help discipline you, but they take time to establish.

 5. Lack of Hunger

 For a season, you can check the box on discipline.

 Seek motivation from others who have walked that path before you.

 Find the faith to believe that you have it in you to pull off whatever goal you have set for yourself.

-At some point in the future, you will have accomplished those goals that seemed like a dream when you created them.
+In the future, you will have accomplished those goals that seemed like a dream when you created them.